 High blood pressure levels means you have a systolic blood pressure of 140 mmHg or greater, and/or a diastolic pressure of 90 mmHg or greater.
 Systolic is the pressure when your heart contracts and diastolic is the pressure between heartbeats when your heart relaxes.

 If you have a strong family history of high blood pressure levels, like I do, I recommend getting a blood pressure monitor you can use at home.
-Not only does it let you test your blood pressure levels more frequently—it helps you avoid something called "white coat syndrome.”
+Not only does it let you test your blood pressure levels more frequently—it helps you avoid something called "white coat hypertension."
 That’s when your blood pressure spikes in the doctor’s office due to the anxiety of the situation, giving you an artificially high reading.

 Now it's your turn: Have you had your blood pressure tested?